espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

 API Functions
 ^^^^^^^^^^^^^

-To add a new function description, you must have in mind that the users only have access to the public functions.
+To add a new function description, you must know that the users only have access to the public functions.

-Here is an example on how to add the function description from `I2C API <https://docs.espressif.com/projects/arduino-esp32/en/latest/api/i2c.html>`_:
+Here is an example of how to add the function description from `I2C API <https://docs.espressif.com/projects/arduino-esp32/en/latest/api/i2c.html>`_:

 .. code-block::